zesoft23/stackblocker/README.md

 ## Getting Started

-You can currently only install this as a local add-on!
-Hopefully coming to the Firefox + Chrome stores soon.
+You can install the plugin from the Firefox add-on [store](https://addons.mozilla.org/en-US/firefox/addon/stackblocker/)!
+Hopefully coming to Chrome/Opera stores soon.

 ### Prerequisites

 You need a recent version of `Firefox` to run this plugin.

-### Installing
+### Installing a dev version

 1. Clone this repo locally
 2. Open about:debugging in Firefox